fpip/website/_posts/2013/rackspace.md

 ##### Concluding Thoughts

-Overall, my Rackspace experience has been quite positive.
+Overall, my Rackspace experience has been quite positive, and I'd recommend checking them out to see if it's a good fit for what you want to do.

 There are some documentation issues that should be addressed--I know Rackspace prides itself on its "fanatical support", but a DIYer like myself doesn't want